Justin Powell

-Justin Tyler Powell (born May 9, 2001) is an American college basketball player for the Washington State Cougars of the Pac-12.
-He previously played for the Tennessee Volunteers and Auburn Tigers.
+Justin Tyler Powell (born May 9, 2001) is an American professional basketball player for the Texas Legends of the NBA G League.
+He played college basketball player for the Washington State Cougars, the Tennessee Volunteers and Auburn Tigers.

 High school career

 Powell played basketball for Trinity High School in Louisville, Kentucky, where he was teammates with Jay Scrubb and David Johnson.
 For his junior season, he transferred to Montverde Academy in Montverde, Florida, one of the top teams in the nation.
 Powell returned to his home state, moving to North Oldham High School in Goshen, Kentucky, for his senior season.
 He averaged 22.2 points and 8.5 rebounds per game, but his season was cut short by a sports hernia that required surgery.
-He committed to playing college basketball for Auburn over offers from Georgia Tech, Kentucky, Ohio State and Xavier.
+He committed to playing college basketball for Auburn over offers from Georgia Tech, Ohio State and Xavier.

 College career

 On December 4, 2020, Powell posted a freshman season-high 26 points, shooting 7-of-9 from three-point range, and nine assists in a 90–81 win over South Alabama.
 In his next game, on December 12, he recorded 26 points and eight rebounds in a 74–71 win over Memphis.
 Powell was named Southeastern Conference (SEC) Freshman of the Week two days later.
 During a game against Texas A&M on January 2, 2021, he suffered a serious concussion, causing him to miss the remainder of the season.
 In 10 games as a freshman, he averaged 11.7 points, 6.1 rebounds and 4.7 assists per game.
 For his sophomore season, Powell transferred to Tennessee.
+He averaged 3.7 points and 1.5 rebounds per game.
+Powell transferred to Washington State for his junior season.
+He averaged 10.4 points, 3.9 rebounds and a team-high 2.8 assists per game.
+Following the season, he declared for the 2023 NBA draft.

+Professional career

+Cleveland Charge (2023–2024)

+After going undrafted in the 2023 NBA draft, Powell joined the Miami Heat for NBA Summer League. and on September 13, 2023, he signed with the Cleveland Cavaliers.
+However, he was waived on October 21 and one week later, signed with the Cleveland Charge of the NBA G League.

+Stockton Kings (2024–2025)

+On September 25, 2024, Powell signed with the Sacramento Kings, but was waived the same day.
+On October 27, he joined the Stockton Kings.

+Texas Legends (2025–present)

+On January 15, 2025, Powell was traded to the Texas Legends.